kwpeters/bash-config/README.md

 1. Clone this repo.

-2. Move `.bash_profile` into the computer's home directory.
+2. Copy `.bash_profile` into the computer's home directory.